Chaturanga - The Original Chess

 There are actually two different variants that take the name Chaturanga.
-There is a two player game which looks similar to Western chess.
-It's an ancestor to Western chess with Shatranj as the missing link.
+There is a two player game which looks similar to our game.
+It's an ancestor to Western Chess.

 This is a reference to the Chaturanga army which was styled on the Indian army of that time.
 It was composed of infantry, cavalry, elephants and chariots.

-The four player game, also known as Chaturaji (four kings), had four eight a side armies set up in the four corners.
-Some people have suggested that the four player version is an ancestor rather than a descendant of the two player version.
+The 4 player game, also known as Chaturaji (4 Kings), had 4 armies set up in the 4 corners.
+Some people have suggested that the 4 player version is an ancestor rather than a descendant of the 2 player version.

 Kings can be captured like any other piece.
 Points are awarded for pieces captured and the winner is the one with most points at the end.
-If a player captures the other three kings while his own is still on the board he is awarded 54 points, the entire value of all the pieces in the game.
+If a player captures the other 3 Kings while his own is still on the board he is awarded 54 points, the entire value of all the pieces in the game.

 Players can catch the dice in the air which allows them some control over the outcome of the toss.
 Sometimes the game is played without a dice and players just move the pieces they want.
 You may prefer this option.

 This is a real cut-throat game with four opposing tribes on one small board.
 There is one major difference between this variant and Western Chess.